JustMaier/angular-signalr-hub/README.md

 * `withCredentials` whether or not cross-site Access-Control requests should be made using credentials such as cookies, authorization headers or TLS client certificates, defaults to `true`
 * `methods`  a string array of server side methods which the client can call
 * `rootPath` sets the root path for the signalR web service
-* `queryParams` object representing additional query params to be sent on connection
+* `queryParams` object representing additional query params to be sent on connection, can also be specified in the connect method
 * `errorHandler` function(error) to handle hub connection errors
 * `logging` enable/disable logging
 * `useSharedConnection` use a shared global connection or create a new one just for this hub, defaults to `true`